retaildevcrews/pib-gitops/README.md

 - ` flt create -c your-cluster-name`
   - do not specify `--arc` if you are using a normal AIRS subscription
   - do not specify `--ssl` unless you have domain, DNS, and wildcard cert setup

-## Create a Codespace

-> Since we use GitHub secrets, do not fork the repo or you won't get the secrets and nothing will work

-- Create your Codespace from the main branch
-  - Click on `Code` then click `New Codespace`

-Once Codespaces is running:

-> Make sure your terminal is running zsh - bash is not supported and will not work
->
-> If it's running bash, exit and create a new terminal (this is a random bug in Codespaces)

 ## Test Fleet